makerdao/community/governance/votes/Executive vote - October 8, 2021.md

 ---
-title: Template - [Executive Vote] Offbaording Vaults, MKR Vesting, and Core Unit Budget Distribution - October 8, 2021
+title: Template - [Executive Vote] Offboarding Vaults, MKR Vesting, and Core Unit Budget Distribution - October 8, 2021
 summary: Offboards BAT-A, LRC-A, ZRX-A, UNIV2AAVEETH-A, and UNIV2LINKETH-A Vaults, establishes MKR vesting stream for RISK-001, and distributes the Core Unit Budget for CES-001.
 date: 2021-10-08T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Offbaording Vaults, MKR Vesting, and Core Unit Budget Distribution - October 8, 2021
+# [Executive Proposal] Offboarding Vaults, MKR Vesting, and Core Unit Budget Distribution - October 8, 2021

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.